Community Partnership

 The Community Partnership initiative works with the Redfern/Waterloo and the wider First Nations community to provide youth with cultural, educational, and sporting opportunities.

 In February 2024, the Community Partnership joined the First Nations Warriors to take 30 Aboriginal and Torres Strait Islander teenagers to Thailand for the Bangkok International Rugby 10’s Tournament.
-Joseph Correy and Deng Adut travelled with First Nations elders and leaders to mentor the teenagers on their journey.
+Joseph Correy travelled with First Nations elders and leaders to mentor the teenagers on their journey.
 The First Nations Warriors will return to Thailand in February 2025, with the Australian Criminal Law Group as their major sponsor.

 Australian Criminal Law Group sponsors the Redfern All Blacks rugby league team and supports other communities based in Redfern and Waterloo.